rhugman/mf6api_test_cases/README.md

 # Exploring the MODFLOW API
- A repository of example applications of the MODFLOW API.

 This repository contains experimental applications of the MODFLOW API.
 They are exploratory and may be wrong.
 User beware.
 If you find any mistakes, please let us know by opening an `issue`.